 MED:8224 Mechanisms of Health and Disease Keystone: transition from classroom instruction in MED:8124, MED:8133, MED:8134, and MED:8223 to clinical practice; foundational information from those courses approached from the perspective of common clinic encounters; diagnostic and management decisions about common important clinical problems using the foundational knowledge gained from those courses.

 Students complete one week of skills training in MED:8320 Transition to Clerkships prior to the start of clinical clerkships.
 The two-and-a-half year clinical component of the medical curriculum is comprised of supervised hands-on clinical training at the bedside on in-patient units, in outpatient clinics, and in communities throughout the state.
 In contrast to the preclinical semesters, the clinical years vary according to a student’s individual needs.
 This period of training begins in January of the second year with 44 weeks of core clerkships.
-Students then enter various pathways where they complete a minimum of twelve weeks of selectives, four weeks of emergency or critical medicine, one four-week subinternship, and 36 weeks of advanced electives.
+Students then enter various pathways where they complete a minimum of 12 weeks of selectives, four weeks of emergency or critical medicine, one four-week subinternship, and 36 weeks of advanced electives.

 After completing the core clerkships, students must successfully complete Step 1 of the United States Medical Licensing Examination (USMLE) before they may be promoted to the pathways component of the curriculum.
 Students take Step 2 of the USMLE during the fall of their fourth year of the M.D. program.